kevinjiang14/Wear_Where/ContentSubmission/README.txt

         - Chilly
         - Warm
         - Hot
+    Do not worry about conditions like rain/snow.
+We will account for those on our end.

+    There's an upperbody, lowerbody, overall, and shoe section in the myClothes.txt file.
+Each section separates into freezing, chilly, warm, and hot brackets.
+You'll enter clothes that you think corresponds to that temperature.
+However you do not need to put all the layers of clothes into one bracket.

+        For example: If it's freezing outside and you wear a shirt, sweater, and coat all layered up.
+                    Do not put all three layers into the freezing section.

+                    *As a rule enter the OUTERMOST layer only because it is usually the most important item.

+                    In this case, the outermost layer is the coat.
+                    It is assumed that if you put on a coat, then you're wearing layers under that coat and you're not naked under it.
+                    Refer to the example at the bottom of this README file.

+             **EXCEPTIONS TO THE OUTERMOST LAYER RULE.
+             If an article of clothing is specifically worn under your clothes like thermal leggings or undershirts, then please specify it and don't leave out that layer.

+    There will be a miscellaneous section in the file as well which you can fill out with things like gloves, scarves, fuzzy socks and etc. You can leave sections empty if you don't wear anything in that specific temperature condition.

+    You can also duplicate items in different temperature conditions if you wear that item in multiple conditions.
+So if you wear jeans in both chilly and freezing weather, you can include it in both the chilly and freezing section.

-    You define your gender in the first line of the file as either Male or Female and then begin filling out in between the brackets.
+    Before you begin you define your gender in the first line of the file as either Male or Female and then start filling out in between the brackets.

     When adding clothing items, capitalize the first letter of each word.
     You can use adjectives to help describe the clothing item you're inputting.
     Or you can include the brand name of the item if it makes a difference in their effectiveness during certain weather.

     Example:            "Ripped Jeans"
 * 			 "Baggy Sweatpants"
 *                       "Cashmere Sweater"
 * 			 "Graphic Tee"
 * 			 "Timberland Boots"
 *			 "North Face Jacket"